 NIAID's "Postdocs' Guide to Gaining Independence" is a valuable resource with advice on how to begin to prepare for your independent research career from the moment you join your mentor's group.

-DARPA's Defense Sciences Office recently hosted a Proposer's Day to provide information on the Young Faculty Award (DARPA-RA-17-01) program.
 The Defense Advanced Research Projects Agency (DARPA) Young Faculty Award (YFA) program aims to identify and engage rising stars in junior faculty positions in academia and equivalent positions at non-profit research institutions and expose them to Department of Defense (DoD) and National Security challenges and needs.
-You can review the slides from the day-long event at this link.
-DSO also posted an FAQ to address questions posed by event attendees.
-Response date for the program is December 4, 2017.
+2018 solicitation is here.

 Since 2005, the Nature team has highlighted the importance of good mentorship for the development of the next generation of scientists and engineers through the Nature Awards for Mentoring in Science.
 Nature also curates a number of articles, blog posts, and editorials on mentorship from their portfolio of journals.
 As an example, this editorial from December 2017 explains why "Great mentoring is key for the next generation of scientists."
 We encourage you to visit for inspiration and to share your own insights.